top of page

 Data Assistant

-Ayeisha holds a Masters in Public Health and has been partnering with PEAS, Inc. since its existence.
+Ayeisha has a Master's degree in Public Health and has been collaborating with PEAS, Inc. since its inception.

 IMG_5584.png